arananet/clockpatch/README.md

 - it's the same width as the 7404 so if you put it on U63, they will match nicely
 - most importantly, it provides the needed VCC and GND pins

+As if this wasn't enough, another important feature of a clock patch is which *family* (or technology) the 740x was used to manufacture given gate.
+There are [many families](https://en.wikipedia.org/wiki/7400_series#7400_series_derivative_families) available, I focus only on those interesting to us:
+- **74F0x**: "Fast" 740x, 3.4ns gate delay
+- **74LSx**: "Low-power Schottky", 10ns gate delay
+- **74HCTx**: "High-speed CMOS TTL voltage", 8ns gate delay

+The delay means how much time the gate needs to perform given operation.
+As you will see, this is very important factor for different clock patches!

+And also, the manufacturer is importat.
+In our case the important names are:
+- **SN740x**: Texas instruments
+- **DM740x**: National semiconductor

+And to make our 7404 journey complete, the "N" suffix means plastic through-hole DIP package, in other words, the usual legs so you can solder it to U63's legs.

+## Why does it exist?

 I wish I could tell you that those gates are doing some well defined operation which Atari engineers just forgot to implement.
 The truth is that nobody really knows what's happening there and why the gates help (!).

-## Why does it exist?

 The problematic part of the design is here: